Home »

 Funding boost enables UK researchers to access European type 1 diabetes cell therapy collaboration

-UK researchers will be able to collaborate with European experts on a major funding initiative to develop cell therapies for type 1 diabetes, thanks to funding from the Type 1 Diabetes Grand Challenge in partnership with UK Research and Innovation (UKRI).
+UK researchers will be able to collaborate with European experts on a major funding initiative to develop cell therapies for type 1 diabetes.

 Designing the future of type 1 diabetes treatment with smart insulins